 The device uses Bluetooth to communicate with the hub and acts as a button to work with your intercom, switch and even your coffee machine.
 With 1.6kgf of torque, it can push any button.
 So, if you’ve got anything that works by being pressed, make it smarter with this device.

 The hardware appears to be identical to the MicroBot Push, which works with its own iOS app and Alexa and is already available for around $80.
-However, the Keymitt version adds HomeKit compatibility.
+However, the Keymitt version will add HomeKit compatibility.

 The Keymitt model is also cheaper – in theory.
 We don’t yet know the US price, but it’s likely to be similar to the Euro one, which is €48.99.
 However, you’ll also need the company’s wi-fi hub.
 You will be able to buy a bundle of both devices and Keymitt’s existing smart door lock for €228.99, which we can again expect to be converted to roughly the same number in dollars.